ischenkx/decentr/README.md

 DO - data owner, F - file
 1. DO (L) sends a request to its parent node (H).
 H looks for a potential DH in its subtree.
 If the lookup fails, then H sends requests to the neighbours and waits for the response.
 2. When the DH is found, it's given the address of the DO.
 Then we build a direct tunnel between these nodes and transfer the batch.
 3. Now, we have to register the batch for the verification process in future (both DH and DO are interested in this).
-For this purpose, DO generates metadata and sends a register request to H. Now H can insert its name inside this transaction and get taxes in future.
+For this purpose, DO generates metadata and sends a register request to H.

+### Loading
+1. DO sends a request to the H to find the batch.
+H propagates the request and tries to find the DH.
+If noone responds, then the data can't be retrieved and all the DH's must be punished somehow.
+2. Then the DS and the DH build a secure tunnel and transfer the data.
+3. If the data is not correct I don't know what to do.
+(TO BE FIXED)